Dennis Wilson: Pacific Ocean Blue

 Wilson's onstage antics (including streaking) occasionally disrupted the Beach Boys' live shows.
 He continued recording for his forthcoming solo album at the band's Brother Studios facility in Santa Monica.
 In 1974, concurrent with the success of the greatest hits compilation Endless Summer, Dennis returned to his role behind the drums.
-According to Billy Hinsche, keyboardist for the Beach Boys' supporting band, it was this year that Dennis co-wrote the lyrics and modified part of the melody of "You Are So Beautiful" at a party with Billy Preston.
+According to Billy Hinsche, keyboardist for the Beach Boys' supporting band, it was during this year that Dennis co-wrote the lyrics and modified part of the melody of "You Are So Beautiful" while attending a party with Billy Preston.
 Hinsche said, "I was there that night, and I would not dispute that Dennis had a hand in writing 'You Are So Beautiful,' and that's the reason we would do it in concert."

 By 1977, Dennis had amassed a stockpile of songs he had written and recorded while factions within the Beach Boys became too stressful for him.
-He expressed: "If these people want to take this beautiful, happy, spiritual music we've made and all the things we stand for and throw it out the window just because of money, then there's something wrong with the whole thing and I don't want any part of it."
+He expressed, "If these people want to take this beautiful, happy, spiritual music we've made and all the things we stand for and throw it out the window just because of money, then there's something wrong with the whole thing and I don't want any part of it."
 He then approached James William Guercio, owner of Caribou Records, who stipulated "a structured recording process" before signing Dennis to a two-album contract.
-According to Guercio: "My discussions with Dennis were along the lines of, 'You just tell Gregg [Jakobson] what you need - you have the studio and your job is to finish the dream.
+According to Guercio, "My discussions with Dennis were along the lines of, 'You just tell Gregg [Jakobson] what you need - you have the studio and your job is to finish the dream.
 Finish the vision.
 Trish Roach [personal assistant] will do the paperwork and Gregg's the co-ordinator.
 It's your project...
 You've got to do what Brian used to do.
 Use anybody you want - it's your decision and you're responsible."

 Dennis released his debut solo album Pacific Ocean Blue in 1977.
-Although it sold relatively poorly, peaking at No. 96 on the US Billboard chart, it outperformed the following two Beach Boys albums.
+Although it sold moderately, ultimately reaching No. 96 on the US Billboard chart, its chart peak outperformed the following two Beach Boys albums.
 Dates were booked for a Dennis Wilson solo tour, but these were ultimately cancelled when his record company withdrew concert support.
 He did occasionally perform his solo material on the 1977 Beach Boys tour.
 Despite Dennis claiming the album had "no substance", Pacific Ocean Blue received positive reviews and later developed status as a cult item, ultimately selling nearly 250,000 copies.